CostaMeleFincons/auto-contractive-maps/ac-maps/datasets/README.md

 ## Running

-The file `createdatasets.py` will place 1000 samples of each  training set `random`, `correlated1`, and `correlated2` in the output folder.
+The file `createdatasets.py` will place 1000 samples of each  training set `random`, `correlated1`, and `correlated2` in a subfolder in the output folder.